goharithm/goharithm/README.md

 ---

-# 📝 Note
+## 📝 Note
-I'm still learning — nothing fancy, but every day I try to get better.
+My profile will grow as I grow — one step at a time.